realityexpander/How_to_program_from_ground_up/How to Program From Ground Up.md

       - The number of cycles is totally dependent on the specific CPU and the specific operation
       - The operation may need to store the result back into main memory or into one or more registers

-  - ### Registers — "The Tiny Superfast Memory of the CPU"
+  - ### Registers — "The Tiny Superfast Memory Closest to the CPU"
     - Registers are a small amount of very fast memory that is part of the CPU
     - The registers are used to store the results of the instructions, and current operands being executed
     - The registers are used to store the current "state" of the CPU, like the "program counter" and the "flags" register